 2013 Revolutionary new Ora kitchen towel: from concept to shelf in less than 12 months

 PA Consulting Group, working closely with its client Better All Round Ltd (BAR), has helped to develop, manufacture and launch Ora, a revolutionary new kitchen towel, in record time.
-The product is now being produced at the PA technology centre, outside Cambridge using a completely newly developed manufacturing process.
+The product is now being produced at our Global Innovation and Technology Centre, outside Cambridge using a completely newly developed manufacturing process.
 The PA team also helped to develop and ring fence the intellectual property around the unique form and stacking manufacturing process.
 They provided end-to-end support from developing the initial idea and business case to securing the finance.

 2013 Identifying potential cost savings of 21% to make wave energy converter commercially viable